fdev31/weye/doc/source/index.rst

 Quick run
 =========

-This technique is using :mod:`python:wsgiref`, discouraged for production.
+This technique is using :mod:`python:wsgiref`, discouraged for production:

 .. parsed-literal::

    ./run.py |nanoconf|

 You can enjoy `the home page on http://127.0.0.1:8080/ <http://127.0.0.1:8080/>`_ in theory ;)